 For charging, however, the tizi PowerSnack can also be operated with rechargeable batteries.
 I have the black Amazon Basic NiMH cells which have a little less capacity than the silver version.
 Accordingly, it may be that you can accelerate the charging process with single-use batteries.
 But single-use batteries are just out of the question for me.

-But as I said: the charging on my iPhone 7 Plus worked.
-Equinux itself writes in the product description that approx. 15% of smartphone batteries can be refilled with the battery pack.
-That may well be because the inserted AA batteries have approx. 2.400 mAh, but of course they do not deliver 5 volts output voltage.
-The tizi PowerSnack therefore has to increase the voltage, which means correspondingly less power output (electrical power = voltage * current).
-Nevertheless - and I think that's very positive - my iPhone charged with 0,5 A - even if the voltage of 4,6 volts instead of the usual 5 volts is rather borderline (which is probably due to the battery operation).
-For comparison: On my Apple power supply unit, it usually charges with around 1 ampere and 5 volts.
+But as I said: charging on my iPhone 7 Plus worked.
+Equinux itself writes in the product description that approx. 15% of the smartphone batteries can be refilled with the battery pack.
+That may well be the case, since the inserted AA batteries have approx. 2.400 mAh, but of course they do not deliver an output voltage of 5 volts.
+The tizi PowerSnack must therefore increase the voltage, which means that less current is output (electrical power = voltage * current).
+Nevertheless - and I find that very positive - my iPhone was charged with 0,5 A - even if the voltage of 4,6 volts instead of the usual 5 volts is rather borderline (which is probably due to the battery operation).
+For comparison: On my Apple power supply, it usually charges with approx. 1 Ampere and 5 volts voltage.

 Overall, I would say that the small battery pack is definitely not just a gimmick.
-Anyone who - like me - uses a large number of AA batteries, can perhaps pack the tizi PowerSnack as an emergency power bank.
+If you - like me - use a lot of AA batteries, you might want to pack the tizi PowerSnack as an emergency power bank.
 It only charges the iPhone 15-20% of course, but that can be enough in some cases.
-The flashlight function is practically non-existent when using AA batteries (because it is too dark), but the charging function worked flawlessly for me.
-Overall, however, I would tend to buy a "real" power bank with an LED function.
+The flashlight function is virtually non-existent when using AA batteries (because it is too dark), but the charging function worked perfectly for me.
+Overall, however, I would tend to buy a “real” power bank with an LED function.
 These usually have significantly more capacity and the LED function is also practical.